Peterhague/CI-_MS2_Minesweeper/README.md

 <li>Follow the steps to receive your Javascript code including the API key.</li>
 <li>Paste the code into the spelling-bee.html file to replace the existing script at line 79.</li>
 </ol>

+<h3>External Libraries</h3>

+<h4>Bootstrap v4.13</h4>
+<p>Bootstrap's grid system was used to facilitate a robust and responsive layout for the Home page, because
+exact positioning of the images in three rows either side of the welcome message was proving difficult with my own CSS rules.</p>

+<h4>Jquery v3.6</h4>
+<p>Jquery was used to facilitate the right click event handling for the Minesweeper game, as doing so with ordinary Javascript
+was proving difficult.</p>

 <h2 id="credits">Credits</h2>